[Minor revision–posted 1/27/23 (replaces 2/13/18 edition)]

 3. Additions to the Vehicle Fleet

-(1) The letter of justification shall also include the type of vehicle to be purchased, the intended purpose of the vehicle, and the funding source.
+(1) The letter of justification shall also include the type of vehicle to be procured, the intended purpose of the vehicle, and the funding source.

-(4) If the state Office of Vehicle Fleet Management does not approve the addition to the university vehicle fleet and provides a letter of denial, the requesting department may not purchase the vehicle.
+(4) If the state Office of Vehicle Fleet Management does not approve the addition to the university vehicle fleet and provides a letter of denial, the requesting department may not proceed with the procurement of the vehicle.

 If the state Office of Vehicle Fleet Management approves the addition to the university vehicle fleet, an approval letter will be provided to the TTU Vehicle Fleet Manager.